DontBelieveMe/helix/docs/[Transform] Combine Returns.md

 to be executed on function exit (such as stack cleanup) - it wouldn't need to be duplicated for each instance of the return.

-This would occur during the `genlower` pass.
+This occurs during a new `retcomb` (Return Combine) pass.
+If too much time is spent doing this pass alone it could be merged into tho `genlower` pass, or even try to get the frontend to emit this code in the first place.

 ## Algorithm

-An extra stack variable (`V`) is allocated to store tbe return value.
+An extra stack variable (`V`) is allocated to store the return value.
 A new "tail" basic block is created and inserted at the end of the function (`.tail`).